akgmage/data-structures-and-algorithms/README.md

 - Maximize Capital
 - Find Median from a data stream
-- Schedule Tasks on a minimum machines
+- Schedule Tasks on minimum machines